 The centre-back left Manchester United at the end of last season, ending a 12-year association with the club, and has now been reunited with his former West Ham boss Harry Redknapp

-Goal reported in June that the Premier League side were closing in on the free transfer of Ferdinand following the end of his contract at Old Trafford.
+Goal reported in June that the newly promoted Premier League club were closing in on the free transfer of Ferdinand following the end of his contract at Old Trafford.

 "QPR was the first professional club to ever sign me.
 There are great memories for me here – for my family," he told the club's official website.